zoiteki/shiren-1/content/dungeons/table-mountain.md

 **Skeleton Mage** will cast random spells at Shiren.
 Spell list: Swift, Knockback, Swap, and Teleport.

-It only drops a Skeleton Mage staff, which is more useful then it seems, especially in some of the upcoming floors.
+It only drops a Skeleton Mage staff, which is more useful than it seems, especially in some of the upcoming floors.

 ![minion of death](../images/monsters/death_1.png)